janeeart/tailors-union/README.md

 ## Description
 A web application that connects users to Slow Fashion Artisans in their region.
 This project was designed and built on WordPress.
+The source code for this project is currently contained on WordPress.com.

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Contributors
-Janée Artis
-Baily Rose
+Janée Artis & Baily Rose

 ## Deployed Site
 https://TailorsUnion.com/